-The scholarship for dissertation finalisation is awarded for a period up to 12 months (in amount of 7000 CZK/month) and it is dedicated to all doctoral students.
+The dissertation-year fellowship is awarded for a period up to 12 months (in the amount of 4000 CZK/month in addition to the regular PhD stipend) and it is open to all doctoral students.
 Preference is usually be given to students who are

 - at the time of the application submission in their fifth, sixth or seventh semester of studies and

 - will defend their dissertation thesis in the eighth semester at latest.